Hurricane Erin moves away from the East Coast, but it remains a coastal threat

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Dianne Gallagher, Alisha Ebrahimji, Amanda Musa, Rebekah Riess, Michael Yoshida, Jordan D. Brown and Sara Smart contributed to this report.
+CNN’s Dianne Gallagher, Alisha Ebrahimji, Amanda Musa, Rebekah Riess, Michael Yoshida, Jordan D. Brown, Sara Smart and Omar Jimenez contributed to this report.